 - Preheat oven to 350°F and spray two 8-inch round cake pans with nonstick spray.
 Line the bottom of the cake pans with parchment paper.

-- Whisk together cake flour, baking powder, baking soda, and salt in a medium bowl.
+- Make cake: Whisk together cake flour, baking powder, baking soda, and salt in a medium bowl.

 - Beat butter and sugar in a large mixer bowl at medium speed until light and fluffy; beat in lemon zest and vanilla.
 Add eggs one at a time and beat until combined.
 Combine buttermilk and Greek yogurt in a small bowl.
-Reduce speed to low and add flour mixture in 3 additions, alternating with buttermilk mixture (begin and end with flour mixture).
+Reduce speed to low and add dry ingredients in 3 additions, alternating with buttermilk mixture (begin and end with flour mixture).

 - Divide batter evenly between cake pans and smooth with an offset spatula.
 Tap pans sharply to reduce air bubbles.

 - Bake cake layers for 24 to 25 minutes, until the top and edges are golden, cakes spring back to the touch, and a toothpick inserted in the center comes out clean or with a few crumbs attached.
 Cool cakes for 15 minutes in pans on a wire rack before inverting onto wire racks to cool completely.

 - Make raspberry frosting: Beat butter, cream cheese, and salt in a large mixer bowl on medium speed until combined.
 Beat in vanilla.
 Mix in powdered sugar on low speed 1 cup at a time until incorporated, scraping down bowl as needed.
 Gradually mix in raspberry preserves until combined.
 Mix in gel food coloring and heavy cream and beat frosting for 1 minute, until light and airy.
 If frosting is too soft to use immediately, chill for 15 to 20 minutes in the refrigerator before using.